luisrui/luisrui/README.md

 ### Hello There!
 I’m a junior student Majored in AI in Xi'an Jiaotong University.

-I love Vision and Games
+I love ML, Vision and Games

 I am interested in
 + Object detection